IFS Cloud Platform¶

 - Service Updates (SU) are monthly cumulative sets of high severity/priority fixes for a release update.
 Service updates do not introduce new functionality or changes, nor do they break any APIs or data models except in the very few instances where doing so is neccessary to fix a high severity bug.

-- Release Updates (RU) are twice-yearly updates containing new features as well as cumulative fixes of all severities/priorities.
+- Release Updates (RU) are twice-yearly updates containing new functionality as well as cumulative fixes of all severities/priorities.

 Development of the core IFS Cloud application is done by IFS R&D. Customers and implementation partners have the option to develop customizations for the customer solution by using the same IFS Cloud platform to add, extend, or override functionality to the customer solution.
 Think of it as using the IFS Cloud platform as a service in order to extend the customer solution.